SichangHe/igem-2022-dku-backup/src/model.md

 <img src="https://static.igem.wiki/teams/4161/wiki/fig-model-part2-growth-of-shigella.png"/>

 **Figure 2** | Upper limit and lower limit for Shigella's natural growth in jejunal.
-The x-axis indicates the time with unit of hour; the y-axis indicates the log count of number of *Shigella*.
+The x-axis indicates the time in the unit of hour; the y-axis indicates the log count of the number of *Shigella*.

-The survival rate of Yeast cells in jejunal varies with time (**Figure 3**)[^pH].
+The survival rate of yeast cells in jejunal varies with time (**Figure 3**)[^pH].

 <img src="https://static.igem.wiki/teams/4161/wiki/fig-model-part-2-yeast-survival-rate.png"/>

-**Figure 3** | Survival rate of Yeast cells in jejunal with time of digestion.
+**Figure 3** | Survival rate of yeast cells in jejunal with the time of digestion.

-The survival rate is highest at $t=2\text{h}$, when $30.8\%$ of intake Yeast cells are viable.
-Then, the viability decreases with time, finally $13\%$ of intake Yeast cells are viable at $5\text{h}$.
+The survival rate is highest at $t=2\text{h}$, when $30.8\%$ of intake yeast cells are viable.
+Then, the viability decreases with time, finally $13\%$ of intake yeast cells are viable at $5\text{h}$.

 #### Part 3: Medication guidance

-Our drug is designed to 'kill' the *Shigella* before it invades the surface of jejunal, or more realistically, to decrease the concentration of floating *Shigella* so that a mass invasion could be avoided or stopped as soon as possible.
+Our drug is designed to 'kill' the *Shigella* before it invades the surface of the jejunal, or more realistically, to decrease the concentration of floating *Shigella* so that a mass invasion could be avoided or stopped as soon as possible.
-Based on the information from wet-lab and math modeling, we would like to give a possible conclusion or a medication guidance for the patients and the managers of the healthcare system, so that our vision could be realized.
+Based on the information from the wet lab and math modeling, we would like to give a possible conclusion or medication guidance for the patients and the managers of the healthcare system, so that our vision could be realized.

-For a single micro-capsule, assume it contains at least 10 billion CFU (colony-forming unit)[^CFU], then it contains at least 10 billion live Yeast cells.
-Since the expression rate is about 31.25%, there would be at least 3 billion live Yeast cells that expressed at least one 20ipaD on each of their surfaces.
-After the capsule reaches jejunal, it will dissolve and start to release Yeast cells.
-After 2 hours, there will be about 0.9 billion Yeast cells (30.8% of the intake) that are viable to display 20ipaD and bind with IpaD.
+For a single micro-capsule, assume it contains at least 10 billion CFU (colony-forming unit)[^CFU], then it contains at least 10 billion live yeast cells.
+Since the expression rate is about 31.25%, there would be at least 3 billion live yeast cells that expressed at least one 20ipaD on each of their surfaces.
+After the capsule reaches jejunal, it will dissolve and start to release yeast cells.
+After 2 hours, there will be about 0.9 billion yeast cells (30.8% of the intake) that are viable to display 20ipaD and bind with IpaD.